IskXCr/CG-Note-Misc/GAMES-202/markdown/Lecture03.md

 - Pass 1
   - Output a "depth texture" from the light source
-    - For each fragment on that depth texture, record the minimum depth seen by the light source
+    - For each fragment on that depth texture, record the minimum depth seen from the light source
 - Pass 2
   - Pass **2A**: Render a standard image from the eye
   - Pass **2B**: Project visible points in eye view back to light source.
 Test the depth.